Nilüfer, Bursa

-Nilüfer is a district of the Bursa Province of Turkey, established in 1987.
-It is one of the seventeen districts of Bursa Province.
+Nilüfer ([nilyˈfæɾ]) is a municipality and district of Bursa Province, Turkey.
+Its area is 552 km2, and its population is 536,365 (2022).
+Established in 1987, it is one of the seventeen districts of Bursa Province.
 It is established as the main residential development area of Bursa in order to meet the housing needs as well as industrial and commercial structures.

 Name origin

 The name of the district comes from Nilüfer River that passes through the district.
 Besides that also the name of the river comes from Nilüfer Hatun.
 According to traditional stories, Nilüfer Hatun ordered the building of a bridge over a river in Bursa and after the completion of bridge, both the river and the bridge were named "Nilüfer".

 History

 Nilüfer district hosting the first settlement in Bursa Region as per some researchers, bears the traces of both Byzantine and Ottoman and the older periods in history.
 In Nilüfer; Tepecik Tumulus, Gölyazı and Tahtalı villages in Alaaddinbey Neighborhood and Aktopraklık Tumulus and Gölyazı islands region in Akçalar district are rich in historical findings.
 There are ruins of churches, mosques, baths, fountains, monasteries and castles in these regions together with historical remains and monument trees.

 There are many historical structures scattered in different parts of Nilüfer.
 Mosques, bridges and baths from Ottoman region and church ruins remained from various times.
 Some of them are: H. Ioannes Theologos Church in Çatalağıl village, Saint Helena Church in Özlüce Neighborhood, Demirci Mosque, Yaylacık Mosque, Mihraplı Bridge.
 Also Misi village and Gölyazı district are the richest ancient settlement areas in Nilüfer.
 The history of the district goes back to 6th century B.C.